Analysis: Despite what you may have heard, Russell Wilson always wanted to stay in Seattle

 Seattle coach Pete Carroll publicly scoffed at the rumor when asked in March at the NFL league meetings, and other sources said there was nothing to it, some noting that Cowherd said all along he heard it from “the entertainment side’’ of things (Cowherd and Ciara have the same representation).
 And Ciara tweeted to her 11.1 million followers Tuesday morning “Soooo proud of my love @DangeRussWilson.
 So excited Seattle is home!
 God is so good.
 The hardest working man I know!
 You inspire me so much! #GoHawks @Seahawks.”

-But the rumor and others like it lingered, and grew only more intense when it was revealed — in a story first broken in the Seattle Times on April 2 — that Wilson had set an April 15 deadline to get a new contract.
+But the rumor and others like it lingered, and grew only more intense when it was revealed — in a story first broken in The Seattle Times on April 2 — that Wilson had set an April 15 deadline to get a new contract.

 Why seem to complicate things — no one had ever heard of an April deadline before for an NFL player to get a contract extension — if he just wanted to stay put?